 Powerful engines designed by Valentin Glushko were installed on most of the first and second stages of Soviet launch vehicles.
 Moreover, the engines provided the launch of the first Soviet artificial earth satellites, the flights of Yuri Gagarin and other Soviet cosmonauts, the launches of automatic interplanetary stations to the Moon and to the planets of the Solar System.

-The Museum of Cosmonautics shows us what engineers workplace looked like about 70 years ago.
+The Museum of Cosmonautics shows us what engineers workplaces looked like about 70 years ago.
 No computers, no software, no Internet connection — it’s almost unbelievable nowadays when we literally can’t spend an hour without our smartphones or laptops ))

 Navigation And Expositions Of The Museum Of Cosmonautics